Track Day Starter Guide

 There are three ways people generally transport their bikes:

-• Pickup trucks – as long as it’s got tie-down loops in the front corners, you just need a good ramp (do NOT skimp on loading ramps) and a friend or two to help push it up and back it out.
-One bike is easy; just put it in the center of the bed and use tie-downs in the front.
-For two bikes, you’ll need to position the bikes carefully so they don’t bang into each other and run the inside tie-downs through the other bikes’ front wheel.
-You can use the extra tie-downs to secure the swing arms or rear wheels to the bed to keep the rear from moving around.
+• Pickup trucks – as long as it’s got tie-down loops in the front corners of the bed, you just need a good ramp (do NOT buy cheap loading ramps) and two friends to help push it up and back it out.
+One bike is simple; just put it in the center of the bed and use tie-downs in the front.
+For two bikes, you’ll need to position the bikes carefully so they don’t bang into each other, and run the inside tie-downs through the other bikes’ front wheel.
+You can use the extra tie-downs to secure the swing arms or rear wheels to the bed to keep the rear ends from moving around.

-• Trailers – if you have a vehicle capable of pulling a trailer and the patience to drive slower than usual, it’s a good option.
+• Trailers – if you have a vehicle capable of pulling a trailer and the patience to drive slower than usual to avoid a ticket, it’s a great option.
 There are many varieties of trailers for purchase or rent, even ones specifically for motorcycles.
 Just make sure it has tie-down loops and/or a good way to properly secure the bikes.
+Trailers are low, making it easy to get the bikes in and out.

-• Cargo vans - if you don’t have a pickup truck or something that can pull a trailer, renting one is another option.
-Tying down the bikes is a little tricky though since vans typically don’t have tie-down anchors inside, but there’s a way around that.
-Some riders have built bike anchors using a wooden board and two motorcycle chocks.
-The chocks are permanently mounted to the board, the front wheels of the bikes go into the chocks, then the bikes can be secured to tie-down loops on the board.
-The board needs to be reasonably secured to the inside of the van (there are plenty of places to hook tie-downs to), but for the most part it’s not gonna move around much with the weight of the bikes sitting on it.
+• Cargo vans – if you don’t have a pickup truck or something that can pull a trailer, renting a cargo van or Sprinter van is another option.
+Tying down the bikes is a little tricky since some cargo vans don’t have tie-down anchors inside, but there’s a way around that.
+Some riders have built bike anchors using a large wooden board and two motorcycle chocks.
+The chocks are permanently mounted to the board as well as tie-down loops.
+The front wheels of the bikes go into the chocks, then the bikes can be secured to the tie-down loops on the board.
+The board needs to be secured to the inside of the van to keep the bikes from sliding around (there are plenty of places to hook the tie-downs to).

 For my first track day I was fortunate enough to have a buddy that was willing to come hang out at the track with me and haul a trailer with my bike in it.
-I rented a 5×9 ramp trailer from U-Haul (which is awesome because you can just ride the bike right into it) and hooked it to the back of his Jeep Grand Cherokee.
-Something else you can (and should) do is become a member of a local sportbike enthusiast forum.
-Introduce yourself, join some group rides if you’re comfortable doing that sort of thing and meet some people.
-When a track day gets posted in the events section, make it known you want to go but need help getting to the track.
-More times than not, someone will be willing to help get you there.
+I rented a 5’x9′ ramp trailer from U-Haul (which is awesome because you can just ride the bike right into it) and hooked it to the back of his SUV.
+It’s always a good idea to attend your first track day with other experienced track day riders if possible, and typically that means they’ll help you with the transport as well.

 Riding Experience

 The most worrisome question I usually get about track days is, “How much experience do I need?”
-There is no formula for determining when a rider is ready for track days – one person might be ready after 12 months but someone else might need 24.
+There is no formula for determining when a rider is ready for track days; one person might be ready after 12 months of riding but someone else might need 24.
 It was 16 months before I hit the track.
-When I took Keith Code’s Superbike School last year, there was a 16 year old kid who was comfortable on dirt bikes but had never ridden a sportbike.
-One thing’s for sure, you need to have unconscious familiarity with your motorcycle’s controls.
-Braking, shifting (up or down) and leaning your motorcycle into turns should all come naturally.
+When I first attended California Superbike School, there was a 16 year old kid who was comfortable on dirt bikes but had never ridden a sportbike.
+One thing’s for sure — you need to have unconscious familiarity with your motorcycle’s controls.
+Braking, shifting and leaning your motorcycle into turns should all come naturally.
 The rest is up to you to determine if you feel like you’re ready to challenge yourself at the track.

 Skill Level and Training

 You’re probably worried about how fast the other riders are at a track day and whether or not you’ll be able to keep up.
-The good news is that almost all track day organizers split the riders into three groups based on ability, usually labeled A, B and C. Each group rides for 20 minutes each hour while the other two groups rest up.
-The A group is the fastest while the C group is reserved for newer riders or those content to run a moderate pace and not push too hard.
+The good news is that all track day organizers split the riders into three groups based on ability, usually labeled A, B and C. The A group is the fastest while the C group is reserved for newer riders or those content to run an easier pace and not push too hard.
+Each group rides for 20 minutes each hour while the other two groups rest up.
 Your first track day will be spent in the C group.

-The typical track day organizer will make an effort to welcome and train riders who are new to the track.
-At the start of the day, newbies get 2 or 3 orientation laps behind a staff rider so they can get a feel for the track and where the proper lines are.
-Some organizers also have formal training programs that you can choose to participate in; others are less formal but have staff that are willing to go out on the track with you and work with you one-on-one.
-Definitely take advantage of whatever they offer because it can only help you.
+A good track day organizer will make an effort to welcome and train riders who are new to the track.
+At the start of the day, newbies get 2 or 3 orientation laps behind a staff rider so they can get a feel for the track and the proper riding lines.
+All organizers also have staff that will coach you one-on-one, on and off the track.
+Some even have mini-schools, with short classes between your riding sessions.

 As far as getting ready ahead of time, it doesn’t hurt to do a little light reading and get an idea of what it takes to be good at the track.
 I highly recommend Sport Riding Techniques by Nick Ienatsch.
 Nick is an excellent writer and accomplished racer; he has written a terrific book that really makes it easy to understand what it takes to be one of the fast people.
 The book certainly opened my eyes with regard to sport riding and helped me a lot when it came to track days.